 Sheet Pan Moroccan Chicken

-Roasted delicata squash + green beans + chicken thighs + smashed potatoes (20 minutes) *Brush chicken with harissa sauce and dust squash with cumin.
+Roasted delicata squash + green beans + chicken thighs + quartered new potatoes (20 minutes) *Toss vegetables in olive oil and salt.
+Brush chicken with harissa sauce and dust squash with cumin.

 Sheet Pan Fajitas